wn-upf/SiEStA-VR/README.md

 ## Quick guide:

-Simulator for setting up a number of N_XR VR sessions, with configurable distance.
+Simulator for setting up a number of N_XR VR sessions, with configurable distance to an AP.

 To run, execute the bash script ```xrun.sh``` in order to iterate over all the combinations of selected scenarios.
 Via modifying the values assigned to ```SERIAL_EXECUTION``` and ```NUMBER_OF_JOBS``` the degree of parallelism for execution can be controlled.